fustilio/linguine/README.md

 </div>

 > [!NOTE]
-> Linguine uses Chrome's Built-in AI APIs to provide intelligent language learning features.
+> Linguine uses Chrome's Built-in AI APIs to provide intelligent language learning features on top of regular browsing.
 All AI processing happens client-side with privacy, offline access, and cost-efficiency benefits.

 ## Table of Contents